xcore/sw_foc_motor_control/doc_quickstart/qei/index.rst

 No hardware is required to run the test harness.

-The test application uses 3 cores containing the following components
+The test application uses 4 cores containing the following components
    #.
 A test-vector and QEI raw-data generator
    #.
+The QEI value display function
+   #.
 The QEI Server under test
    #.
 The QEI Client under test, and the test results checker

-The test application uses 2 channels for the following data
+The test application uses 3 channels for the following data
    #.
 Transmission of test vectors between the Generator and Checker cores
+   #.
+Transmission of raw QEI values between the Generator and Display cores
    #.
 Transmission of QEI parameters between Server and Client cores

 The test application uses 2 ports for the following data